Monad charge \[One-time payments on Monad]

 ## Client

 Use `monad.charge` with `Mppx.create` to automatically handle `402` responses.
-The client parses the Challenge, creates a credential (either a signed transfer or an ERC-3009 authorization), and retries with the Credential.
+The client parses the Challenge, creates a Credential (either a signed transfer or an ERC-3009 authorization), and retries with the Credential.

 ```ts